Canceled: Apple's AirPower wireless charging mat will not be released

 - Apple is going to educate the US and Europe on how to avoid fake news

 Numerous setbacks were attributed to a problem with overheating, and it seems that Apple may not have been able to overcome this issue.
-The cancelation is likely to cause great disappointments for Apple followers, as the charging pad was not only supposed to be capable of charging three devices simultaneously, but there was not need to worry about where devices were placed on the mat.
+The cancelation is likely to cause great disappointments for Apple followers, as the charging pad was not only supposed to be capable of charging three devices simultaneously, but there was no need to worry about where devices were placed on the mat.

 Apple is not giving specific reasons for dropping AirPower, but the company's senior vice president of hardware engineering, Dan Riccio, issued a statement saying: